falkr/ttm4115/pages/unit-modeling.md

 - Compare your ideas and find commonalities, discuss differences.
 (Take a photo with your phone and share it.)
 - Iteratively agree on a diagram you want to build.
 - Outline the diagram, ideally on a whiteboard, blackboard or a shared piece of paper.
-(Update for 2021: Be practical and inventive how to do that digitally via Teams.
-There is a digital whiteboard, or you can send photos of your sketches.)
+  * If working digitally: Be practical and inventive how to do that via Teams.
+There is a digital whiteboard, or you can send photos of your sketches.

 ### Step 5: Quality Awareness